John Y. Brown Jr.: Gubernatorial election of 1979

 On March 27, 1979, Brown interrupted his honeymoon with Phyllis George to announce his candidacy for governor of Kentucky.
 The announcement surprised most political observers because of his prior political apathy and because Brown had spent considerable time out of the state with his business ventures and lavish lifestyle.
 Funding his campaign with his own personal fortune, Brown launched a massive media campaign promoting his candidacy to help him overcome his late start in the race.
 He promised to run the state government like a business and to be a salesman for the state as governor.

-Other candidates in the Democratic field included sitting lieutenant governor Thelma Stovall, Terry McBrayer (the choice of sitting governor Julian Carroll), congressman Carroll Hubbard, state auditor George Adkins, and Louisville mayor Harvey Sloane.
+Other candidates in the Democratic field included sitting lieutenant governor Thelma Stovall, former state representative Terry McBrayer (the choice of sitting governor Julian Carroll), United States congressman Carroll Hubbard, state auditor George Adkins, and Louisville mayor Harvey I. Sloane.
 Initially the leading candidate, Stovall was hampered during the campaign by ill health.
 During the campaign, Brown was attacked by McBrayer for refusing to release his federal tax returns.
 McBrayer also claimed that Brown had not voted in a Democratic primary since 1975, a charge validated by public voting records.
 Nevertheless, Brown won the primary by a margin of 25,000 votes.
 The race was so close that Sloane, Brown's closest competitor, refused to concede for two days.
 Brown defeated former Republican governor Louie Nunn in the 1979 general election by a vote of 588,088 to 381,278.